 Post-Processing

 Amy Elizabeth is an artist and film photographer living in Minneapolis, MN.
 She runs the group The Art Lab for creatives who want to connect and push forward in their artistry.
-She is also the owner/operator of Film Lab 135, a bespoke lab dedicated to processing experimental film, specializing in film soup.
+She is also the owner/operator of Film Lab 135, a bespoke lab dedicated to processing experimental film, and specializing in film soup.
 You can find her on Instagram, substack, and bluesky @itsamyliz.